art-in/meteos/frontend/readme.md

 Meteos Frontend.

-Client-server web app which fetches environment data from Backend and shows it in browser.
+Client-server web app that fetches environment data from Backend and shows it in browser.

 ---